freesewing/freesewing/markdown/org/docs/measurements/upperleg/nl.md

 The **upper leg circumference** is the measurement around your leg, near the top of your leg.

 You should measure this a bit below your crotch, refer to the illustration for guidance.
-Zorg dat de lintmeter horizontaal (parallel met de vloer) blijft terwijl je deze maat neemt.
+Make sure to keep the tape measure horizontal to the floor as you measure the circumference of your leg.

 <Tip>